 As we mentioned above, helium gas is not flammable.
 It is not explosive either.
 You can heat it up or cool it until it turns to a liquid (at below absolute zero) and it still won’t catch fire.

 It is so stable that liquid helium is used, as a cooling agent, even around rocket engines.

-It is also used for manufacturing electronics, to cool MRI machines, in car airbags, and for welding.
+It is also used for manufacturing electronics, cool MRI machines, in-car airbags, and welding.

 It is less dense than the air around us and that is why it wants to rise.
 Use a helium tank to fill the balloon (or even a blimp) and the latex balloon will rise.